Ganrokh/100-days-of-code/log.md

 **Today's Progress:** Made a simple blog with pure HTML & CSS.

 **Thoughts:** I'm going to keep this short because it's late and I have an early day tomorrow.
 Following Colt steele's course, today, I made a simple blog.
 It's nothing too flashy, just a page showcasing two blog posts using HTML and CSS.
 This is the first thing that I've made from scratch without outside help or guidance.
 It's a weird feeling.
 I'm proud of it, but I also know that this is something that was very simple to do.
 Also, I used Bacon Ipsum, so now I'm hungry.

+### Day[9]: Wednesday, October 3rd, 2018

+**Today's Progress:** Studied accessibility tags.

+**Thoughts:** Man, there are a lot of these.
+As someone who is lucky enough to not have need of accessibility anything, it's going to be hard to remember to utilize these.
+I should be starting FreeCodeCamp's responsive web design projects by Friday.
+Exciting!